-Exposure Compensation is also a tool present in digital cameras that you should know how to adjust and that too without even lowering the camera from the eye.
-It allows a very quick addition and subtraction of light from an image.
+Exposure Compensation is also a tool present in digital cameras that you should know how to adjust and without even lowering the camera from the eye.
+It allows a rapid addition and subtraction of light from an image.

-If you find it too dark you can make use of Exposure Compensation to enhance the light immediately.
-If you find the setting to be very bright, with the help of Exposure Compensation you can on the spot reduce the exposure.
+If you find it too dark, you can use Exposure Compensation to enhance the light immediately.
+If you find the setting to be very bright, with the help of Exposure Compensation, you can on the spot reduce the exposure.

-How to set exposure settings depends on your camera but once you get the hang of it you can use it constantly and it will become your go-to method for fine-tuning.
-It greatly helps in adding perfect exposure in the field.
-In Canon DSLR it can be adjusted by just a simple twitch of thumb on the camera’s rear wheel.
+How to set exposure settings depends on your camera, but once you get the hang of it, you can use it consistently, and it will become your go-to method for fine-tuning.
+It much helps in adding perfect exposure in the field.
+In Canon DSLR, it can be adjusted by just a simple twitch of thumb on the camera’s rear wheel.

-So, learn how it works so that you can adjust it quickly and efficiently because understanding it is important as this tool means that you don’t miss the chance to get the shot right in the first go especially when you are working in an unpredictable and changing field circumstances.
+So, learn how it works to adjust it quickly and efficiently because understanding it is essential.
+This tool means that you don’t miss the chance to get the shot right in the first go, especially when working in unpredictable and changing field circumstances.

 Combining the Settings

-Before capturing the photograph make it easy for you to decide on the right settings by prioritizing on one element which is the most important for you.
-This will fasten the process and lead to less confusion as the other elements would be set in according to the first one.
+Before capturing the photograph, make it easy for you to decide on the right settings by prioritizing one element, which is the most important for you.
+This will fasten the process and lead to less confusion as the other elements would be set according to the first one.

-If getting the accurate representation of light is vital for you then prioritize ISO.
-If you don’t want motion blur and need it to be minimized as possible then concentrate on shutter speed.
-This way you will know where to begin and all you need to do is adjust the rest of the elements to only necessarily.
+If getting an accurate representation of light is vital for you, then prioritize ISO.
+If you don’t want motion blur and need it to be minimized as possible, then concentrate on shutter speed.
+This way, you will know where to begin, and all you need to do is adjust the rest of the elements to only necessarily.

-Your camera itself will tell you then whether the right amount of light is exposed to the photograph because in manual mode a little meter at the bottom moves to highlight over and under-exposure.
-If the pointer is at left, it refers to underexposed while if it is at the right, it shows overexposed.
+Your camera itself will tell you then whether the right amount of light is exposed to the photograph because, in manual mode, a little meter at the bottom moves to highlight over and under-exposure.
+If the pointer is at the left, it refers to underexposed, while if it is at the right, it shows overexposed.
 The goal should be to get it in the middle.

-Exercise these 5 camera settings – especially the first 3 – and you are halfway done.
-Grasp them tightly and they will take you a long way.
+Exercise these five camera settings – especially the first 3 – and you are halfway done.
+Grasp them tightly, and they will take you a long way.

 Indeed, they are the most important things to understand about the camera.
 Experimenting with them can be quite beneficial as they can affect the final image.
-So, learn how to change each without fuss and you will begin to see a vast change in your results.
+So, learn how to change each without fuss, and you will begin to see a profound change in your results.
 You will be able to take charge of photography and could create purposeful images without any hassle.

-With today’s cameras, it has become essential to learn how to manage these settings as digital cameras are getting more advanced and you should know the basic settings to grasp them.
+With today’s cameras, it has become essential to learn how to manage these settings as digital cameras are getting more advanced, and you should know the necessary settings to grasp them.

-As a matter of fact, you could now that takes some crazy sharp pictures and that too with extraordinary colors by just altering a few of these settings.
+You could know that it takes some crazy sharp pictures and that too with extraordinary colors by just altering a few of these settings.